 Can I get HIV from sharing needles or drug equipment?

-Where can I go to find treatment or rehab?
+Where can I go to find drug treatment or rehab?

-If you’re ready to quit or need help, you can use the HIV/AIDS Prevention and Services Locator, which provides information on places you can find help to quit using drugs (as well as information on HIV testing and other services).
-For other resources, use SAMHSA’s Substance Abuse and Mental Health Treatment Resources page.
+You can use the HIV/AIDS Prevention and Services Locator to find a substance abuse treatment facility, as well as HIV testing sites and other services.
+For other resources, see SAMHSA’s Substance Abuse and Mental Health Treatment Resources page.

 If I’m not ready to quit, how can I protect myself from HIV?

 Quitting or getting into rehab is the best way to reduce your drug-related risk of getting HIV.
-But if you’re not ready to quit, you can at least protect yourself and others from HIV and other diseases by using clean equipment.
-Syringe services programs let you turn in your dirty needles and equipment for clean ones.
+But if you’re not ready to quit, you can at least protect yourself and others from HIV and other diseases by using clean equipment if you inject drugs.
+Syringe services programs let you turn in your used needles and equipment for clean ones.
 They can also give you information on where you can get help to quit drugs.

 To find a needle exchange or syringe services program near you, use the Harm Reduction Coalition’s Interactive Harm Reduction Resources Locator.
 Even though some service organizations provide syringe services, it may not be legal in a particular jurisdiction so be sure to check before participating in the program.